The Dons Trust is the data controller of this information for the purposes of this policy.

 To whom, and in what circumstances, would The Dons Trust disclose your information?

-Information held by The Dons Trust may be used by The Dons Trust and AFC Wimbledon for the purposes set out in this policy.
+Information held by The Dons Trust may be used by The Dons Trust and all current and future Dons Trust Subsidiaries (for example, AFC Wimbledon plc) for the purposes set out in this policy.

 To sponsors and partners: